parallelchain-io/hotstuff_rs/Specification.md

     if vote.is_correct(origin) {

         // 2.
-Collect `vote` using the vote collectors. let new_qc = vote_collectors.collect(vote, origin);
+Collect `vote` using the vote collectors. let new_pc = vote_collectors.collect(vote, origin);

         // 3.
-If sufficient votes were collected to form a `new_qc`, use `new_qc` to update the block tree. if let Some(new_qc) = new_qc {
+If sufficient votes were collected to form a `new_pc`, use `new_pc` to update the block tree. if let Some(new_pc) = new_pc {
             // 3.1.
-Confirm that `new_qc` is safe according to the rules of the block tree.
+Confirm that `new_pc` is safe according to the rules of the block tree.
             //
             // Note (TODO): I can think of at least three ways this check can fail:
             // 1.
-A quorum of replicas are byzantine and form a QC with an illegal phase, that is:
+A quorum of replicas are byzantine and form a PC with an illegal phase, that is:
             //     1.
-A Generic QC that justifies a VSU-block.
+A Generic PC that justifies a VSU-block.
             //     2.
-A non-Generic QC that justifies a non-VSU-block.
+A non-Generic PC that justifies a non-VSU-block.
             // 2.
 We forgot to create a new vote collector with a higher view in `enter_view` (library bug).
             // 3.
-We collected a QC for a block that isn't in the block tree yet (block sync may help). if block_tree.safe_qc(new_qc) {
+We collected a PC for a block that isn't in the block tree yet (block sync may help). if block_tree.safe_pc(new_pc) {

                 // 3.2.
-Update the block tree using `new_qc`.
+Update the block tree using `new_pc`.
-                block_tree.update(new_qc);
+                block_tree.update(new_pc);

                 // 3.3.
 Tell the vote collectors to start collecting votes according to the new validator sets state (which
                 // may or may not have been changed in the block tree update in the previous step).